 Per serving: Calories: 234, Fat: 15g, Carbohydrates: 23g, Fiber: 2g, Protein: 4g

-- You can make this cheesecake using maple syrup only for a vegan version, but it will be darker in color and slightly less sweet.
-Feel free to experiment with other sweeteners, if you like.
+- You can make this cheesecake using only maple syrup instead of the agave, but it will be darker in color and slightly less sweet.
+Feel free to experiment with other sweeteners, if you like, too.

 - If you need to avoid cashews, you might want to try another nut, such as blanched almonds or macadamias, or you can try a seed, but keep in mind that the cheesecake will have the flavor of any nut that you use.
 Luckily, you can taste as you go and adjust the flavoring as needed.

-- For a chocolate cheesecake, try this Raw Chocolate Cheesecake.
+- For a chocolate cheesecake, try this Vegan Chocolate Cheesecake.

 - If you’d like to make this cheesecake with cashew butter instead, replace 2 cups of cashews with 1 cup cashew butter.
 Raw cashew butter gives it the best flavor.